Supplying consumer goods

 A framework for assessing safety

-When assessing the safety of a product, we will consider:
+When assessing the safety of a product, we'll consider:

-- any safety requirements set by UK or European law
+- safety requirements set by the UK or European law

-- any voluntary Jersey standard or voluntary UK national standards (this includes European standard)
+- any voluntary Jersey standard or voluntary UK national standards, including European standard

-- any recommendations of the European Community setting guidelines on the safety of goods
+- recommendations of the European Community setting guidelines on the safety of goods

 - industry codes of good practice